 Spectral resolution is the minimum separation in frequency whereby adjacent independent features can be distinguished.
-The digitized data from ALMA allows for an incredible range in spectral resolution.
+The digitized data from ALMA allows for a remarkable range in spectral resolution.
 (See Table 2 page 8.)
 Spectral resolution depends on how the correlator has been configured.
 ALMA's correlator can be configured to provide data cubes with up to 8192 independent spectral channels (though see Data Rate on page 32 for a caveat).
 The width of these channels can be defined from 3.8 kHz to 31.25 MHz.
-(In Cycle 6, the smallest available channel spacing is 7.6 kHz (in single polarization), with a spectral resolution of 15.3 kHz due to Hanning smoothing.)
-For continuum observations or for observations of very broad spectral lines (e.g. high-redshift galaxies), wide bandwidths and low spectral resolution channels
+(In Cycle 7, the smallest available channel spacing is 7.6 kHz (in single polarization), with a spectral resolution of 15.3 kHz due to Hanning smoothing.)
+For continuum observations or for observations of very broad spectral lines (e.g. high-redshift galaxies), wide bandwidths and low spectral resolution channels are used to achieve high sensitivity; the total bandwidth of all correlator settings used cannot exceed 7.5 GHz.
+For obser-

 Figure 28: This figure links Desired Angular Resolution to the Maximum Recoverable Scale (MRS).
 The desired angular resolution determines the largest baselines (and hence the configuration) of the 12-m Array.
 The observations from that configuration can recover structure over a range of angular scales; for example, an observation at 1" resolution at 100 GHz can recover structure over size-scales from ~1" to ~11" (cyan region).
 Structures larger than the "Maximum Recoverable Scale" (MRS; see p.
 24) are "resolved out" by the interferometer.
 Structure larger than the MRS may be recovered either by adding observations using a smaller 12-m Array configuration, by adding observations using the 7-m Array, or by adding both another configuration and the 7-m Array.
 Still larger scale structure may be recovered for Bands 3-8 spectral observations by adding data from the Total Power (TP) array.
 To use this figure, you first need to scale your desired angular resolution and LAS by the factor (v/100GHz), where v is your desired frequency in GHz.
 For example, suppose you wanted to observe at 300 GHz (Band 7) with angular resolution 0.4" and LAS of 10".
 These become 1.2" and 30" respectively when scaled to 100 GHz.
 Reading from the figure above, two 12-m Array configurations plus the ACA 7-m Array would be needed to recover all angular scales.
-(The OT will automatically determine the required combination of array/configurations to achieve the resolution/LAS you require.)
+(The OT will automatically determine the required combination of arrays/configurations to achieve the resolution/LAS you require.)
 Note that adding configurations or the ACA will significantly increase the required observing time.
 See Chapter 7 of the Technical Handbook and the Proposer's Guide in the Call for Proposals for details and restrictions.
-E.g. angular resolutions finer than (0.21" x 100 GHz/v) are not permitted for Bands 8-10 (Limit Bands 8-10 on figure above), and angular resolutions finer than (0.096" x 100 GHz/v) are not permitted at Band 7.
+Note that angular resolutions finer than (0.21" x 100 GHz/v) are not permitted for Bands 8-10 (Limit Bands 8-10 on figure above).